-The preferred site to inject insulin is the abdomen.
+The preferred site for insulin injection is your abdomen.
 Insulin is absorbed more quickly and predictably there, and this part of your body is also easy to reach.
-Select a site between the bottom of your ribs and your pubic area, steering clear of the area surrounding your navel.
+Select a site between the bottom of your ribs and your pubic area, steering clear of the 2-inch area surrounding your navel.

 You’ll also want to avoid areas around scars, moles, or skin blemishes.
-They can interfere with the way your body absorbs insulin.
+These can interfere with the way your body absorbs insulin.
 Stay clear of broken blood vessels and varicose veins as well.

 Use the fatty area on the back of your arm, between your shoulder and elbow.

-Before injecting insulin, it’s vital to check its quality.
+Before injecting insulin, be sure to check its quality.
 If it was refrigerated, allow your insulin to come to room temperature.
 If the insulin is cloudy, mix the contents by rolling the vial between your hands for a few seconds.
-Make sure not to shake the vial, and don’t use insulin that is grainy, thickened, or discolored.
+Be careful not to shake the vial.
+Short-acting insulin that isn’t mixed with other insulin shouldn’t be cloudy.
+Don’t use insulin that is grainy, thickened, or discolored.

 Follow these steps for safe and proper injection: